Skip to Content

 Let Us Protect You Against Serious Allegations

 At the Law Office of Mark M. Childress, we have successfully defended hundreds of clients against domestic violence charges, and we can help you too.
 Our team of experienced domestic violence defense lawyers in Arlington is well-versed in Texas laws related to domestic violence and will work tirelessly to protect your rights and preserve your future.
+We understand the complexity and sensitivity involved, tailoring our defense to the individual circumstances.

-What is Domestic Violence in Texas?
+What Is Domestic Violence in Texas?

-In Texas, like in many other states, domestic violence is a serious and legally defined issue.
-It encompasses a range of abusive behaviors and actions that occur within a domestic or family context, typically involving violence or threats of violence between individuals who have or had a close relationship.
 The Texas Family Code outlines domestic violence and protective orders in Title 4, Subtitle B, Chapter 71, Subchapter C, which defines family violence as "an act by a member of a family or household against another member of the family or household that is intended to result in physical harm, bodily injury, assault, or sexual assault or that is a threat that reasonably places the member in fear of imminent physical harm, bodily injury, assault, or sexual assault."

 Common examples of domestic violence in Texas include:

 • Emotional and Psychological Abuse: Domestic violence is not limited to physical acts.
 Emotional and psychological abuse can be just as damaging.
-It includes behaviors like intimidation, manipulation, isolation, constant criticism, humiliation, and threats, which can cause severe emotional and psychological distress to the victim.
+It includes behaviors like intimidation, manipulation, isolation, constant criticism, humiliation, and threats, which cause severe emotional and psychological distress to the victim.

 • Verbal Abuse: Verbal abuse often accompanies other forms of domestic violence.
 It includes shouting, name-calling, belittling, and using derogatory language to intimidate or control the victim.